 To qualify for the bachelor's degree in applied food studies, students must be in good standing at the college and earn a total of 124 credits.
 Students also need to maintain a grade point average of at least 2.0 to complete the bachelor's degree program.
+Fulltime students can complete the program in 40 months.
 Students may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/or life achievement.
 Students must schedule a minimum of 15 upper-level applied food studies credits at the CIA.